hirosystems/stacks.js/README.md

 For now, if you are seeing problems, try the `/dist/umd` import.
 Otherwise, [open a new issue](https://github.com/hirosystems/stacks.js/issues/new/choose) with details on your build setup.

-> We're currently seeing some problems with the `/dist/polyfill` of the `@stacks/encryption` package — use the `/dist/umd` imports here instead.

 ## Migrating from blockstack.js

 To migrate your app from blockstack.js to stacks.js follow the steps in the [migration guide](https://github.com/hirosystems/stacks.js/tree/master/.github/MIGRATION_GUIDE.md).